MP for Sutton and Cheam

 Liberal Democrat Spokesperson (London)

-Luke Taylor is the Liberal Democrat MP for Sutton and Cheam, elected in 2024.
-He serves as the Liberal Democrat Spokesperson for London and sits on the Public Administration and Constitutional Affairs Committee, with prior committee work on the Sustainable Aviation Fuel Bill and the Crime and Policing Bill in 2025.
+Luke Taylor is the Liberal Democrat MP for Sutton and Cheam, first elected in July 2024.
+He serves as Liberal Democrat Spokesperson for London and sits on the Public Administration and Constitutional Affairs Committee.
+His parliamentary experience includes committee work on the Sustainable Aviation Fuel Bill and the Crime and Policing Bill.

-Declared financial interests include gifts, benefits and hospitality from UK sources (2 entries).
+Declares two entries of gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026